Hanna Notte

 Image

 Hanna Notte is the director of the Eurasia Nonproliferation Program at the James Martin Center for Nonproliferation Studies in Monterey, California, and a senior associate (non-resident) with the Europe, Russia, and Eurasia Program at the Center for Strategic and International Studies.
+She is also an associate fellow with the Kennan Institute.
 Her expertise is in Russian foreign policy, the Middle East, and arms control and nonproliferation.
-Notte holds a doctorate and MPhil in international relations from Oxford University and a BA in social and political sciences from Cambridge University.
-Based in Berlin, she regularly writes for outlets such as the Financial Times, Foreign Affairs, the New York Times, War on the Rocks, and ZEIT Online, among others.
-Notte previously worked with the Shaikh Group, an NGO focused on informal diplomacy in Middle East conflicts, supporting its engagement with Russia.
-During her doctoral studies, she was a visiting researcher in 2015–2016 with the Institute of Oriental Studies of the Russian Academy of Sciences and the Carnegie Moscow Center.
+Notte holds a doctorate and an MPhil in international relations from Oxford University and a BA in social and political sciences from Cambridge University.
+Based in Berlin, her writing has appeared in outlets such as The Atlantic, the Financial Times, Foreign Affairs, the New York Times, War on the Rocks, and ZEIT Online, among others.
+Notte previously worked with the Shaikh Group, a nongovernmental organization focused on informal diplomacy in Middle East conflicts, supporting its engagement with Russia.
+During her doctoral studies, she was a visiting researcher with the Institute of Oriental Studies of the Russian Academy of Sciences and the Carnegie Moscow Center.
 She is the coauthor of Death Dust: The Rise, Demise, and Future of Radiological Weapons Programs (Stanford University Press, 2023).
-Notte is a regular guest on conference panels and podcasts produced by leading U.S. and European think tanks, and she has testified as an expert witness to the U.S. House Foreign Affairs Committee on Russia’s strategy in the Middle East.
-She is proficient in Russian and Arabic.
-Notte is currently writing a book about Russia’s global foreign policy since the full-scale invasion of Ukraine for W. W. Norton & Company.
+Notte is a regular guest on conference panels and podcasts produced by leading U.S. and European think tanks.
+Her book about Russia’s global foreign policy since the full-scale invasion of Ukraine, We Shall Outlast Them: Putin’s Global Campaign to Defeat the West, is forthcoming with W. W. Norton & Company in August 2026.

 In the News